Marcosaurios/jekyllPortfolio/_posts/2019-12-26-hongkong-eng.md

 This area of Japan is more traditional than Tokyo, so it will be a bit more tricky to communicate with locals speaking english.
 Don't hesitate to ask anything to a young japanese, they will be a bit shy at first but will try to help you.
 You have to understand that you're in a very respectful and traditional place in the world; so don't expect to find people as open and outgoing as spaniards 😉

 ## South Korea, reaching the most respectful society I've ever met

+And the last stop but not least: South Korea.
+Wow, what a country.
+We visited it in a really cold season (for two spanish guys at least), the last week of november with -6ºC.
+We were sheltered with at least 3 or 4 layers of clothes, with tshirts, hoodies and a jacket.
+The bars and restaurants are very well equipped, as you can imagine.
+The air quality it feels very clean, as Japan for example.
+But compared with Hong Kong, this had a terrible and heavy feeling with no breeze of fresh air, feeling it really poluted.
+Maybe I can sound a bit dramatic talking about the air quality, but once you have experienced a bad air quality, you can compare the rest and evaluate by yourself 😂

+But c'mon, I've never seen anyone respecting each other such as this in my life!
+They are so respectful, giving the things with two hands and lowering their head, as sign of respect.
+Or bowing everytime they sya goodbye.
+As a spanish guy this shocked me a lot, we are used to give the other person two kisses in the cheeks, or hugging, but they won't do that anytime!
+It seems that they don't like so much the physical contact, so it was a matter of getting used to it...

+Seriously I love South Korea.
+Maybe the people are more open than japanese, but as you can imagine, they're still a bit reserved.
+We were staying in Hongdae, a neighbourhood full of university students, so it was easier for us to meet new friends there.
+Actually, we made a group of South-Korean friends there and it was incredible!
+They explained to us their traditions and different ways to bow in differents seasons of the year or to show more respect to others: the more you bow, more respect you're showing.

+We also learnt that South-Korea was the land of a big war (called the war of Korea); Korea was a Japanese settlement (grantled by British) in 1910.
+But once the Hiroshima atomic bomb was exploded by EEUU in 1945, Japan surrended and EEUU occupied the area of South Korea.
+In this moment the URSS and EEUU accorded to divide Korea in 2 parts: North and South.
+5 years later the Second World War was ended, North Korea (helped by the URSS headed by Stalin in that moment) invaded South Korea.
+The ONU and northamericans tried to defense this attack, but the situation was not easy at all: SouthKorean empire was retracted till Pusan, the South-East corner in Korea, and the northkoreans were occupying most of the part of Korea.

+ Just remember *Gang-sa-ham-ni-da* (thank you in Korean), and try to be as respectful, silent and polite as possible.
+You can use also *Chué-son-han-ni-da* (I'm sorry), *An-yeong-ha-se-yo* (hello or goodbye) and